jhzhaofred/RPG_GAME_FPGA/game_engine/readme.md

-Feel free to download the game engine and test bench with and without accuracy included.
+Feel free to download the game engine and test bench with and without accuracy included, or the HP_module and its testbench, which was integrated into the game engine modules.

 With accuracy, the game becomes more challenging for the players (punch 90%, kick 80%, bat 70%, and sword 60%).